shoaibhasann/COINPULSE-Crypto-Data/README.md

 COINPULSE is a React application that utilizes the CoinGecko API to fetch cryptocurrency and exchange data.
 Users can explore various information about coins and exchanges, such as prices, 24-hour changes, market caps, and more.
 The application is designed with the use of Tailwind CSS for responsive and stylish user interfaces.

+## Live Preview

+Visit the [COINPULSE Live Preview](https://coinpulse-crypto-data.vercel.app/) to experience the project in action!

 ## Features

 - Fetch cryptocurrency data from the CoinGecko API.